dimosarvanitakis/Nerf/ReadMe.md

-﻿
-.m0 { margin-left:   40px }

-<h1>N.E.R.F.</h1>
+﻿<h1>N.E.R.F.</h1>

 ![Alt Text](https://github.com/dimosarvanitakis/Nerf/blob/master/nef.png)

 <h2>Network Emulator Robust-radical Freeware</h2>

 <h3>Introduction</h3>

-<p class="m0"> 30px This tool works in a client-server model.
+<p  style = "margin-left:   40px"  > This tool works in a client-server model.
 The server waits for connections and the clients

 connect to the remote server to begin the experiment.
 There are two communication